ycpcs/cs497-spring2019/syllabus.md

 Your overall grade for the course will be determined as follows:

--   Homework assignments: 25%
+-   Labs and assignments: 50% (†)
--   Labs: 30%
--   Quizes: 15%
+-   Comprehensive exam: 20%
 -   Final project: 25%
--   Participation and attendance: 5%
+-   Attendance and participation: 5%

+(†) You must make a good faith effort to complete all of the labs and assignments in order to pass the course.
+Failure to complete all labs and assignments is grounds for receiving a reduced or failing grade for the course.

 ### Course website